Pathé Records (China): History

 On October 1, 1949, the People's Republic of China was established by the Chinese Communist Party (CCP).
 In 1952, the CCP accused Pathé's factory in Shanghai of promoting pornography.
-Under Chairman Mao Zedong, popular music produced and performed up to 1952 was denounced as Yellow Music, and the color yellow became associated with pornography and it was banned and made illegal.
+Under Chairman Mao Zedong, popular music produced and performed before 1952 was denounced as Yellow Music, and the color yellow was therefore banned and made illegal.
 As a result of the accusation, Pathé was immediately forced to stop cutting records, close down its factory and cease operations.

 Pathé subsequently moved its main office from communist Shanghai to colonial British Hong Kong and started to cut records in Hong Kong (which there were made in China before moving its production to India in 1950), thus restoring the glory of Shanghainese pop music in the British colony of the Far East of the Asia-Pacific region.
 In the same year, Pathé Records entered a public-private joint venture with the state-run China Record Corporation (formerly People's Records and the China Record Company from 1954) in Shanghai as one of its commercial wings to continue to sell all of Pathé Shanghai's records made in India into communist Mainland China under its Shanghai Pathé Record Company (上海百代公司唱片) name.

+After the communist victory in Mainland China, the Kuomintang government of the Republic of China retreated to Taiwan and Pathé Records also set up local operations in Taipei.

 Pathé Hong Kong faced fierce competition in the 1960s with the rise of Diamond Records and eventually ceased Shanghainese pop production and cut Cantopop instead, which gained popularity in the Chinese mainland the early 1970s.

 Pathé Hong Kong later changed its English name to EMI Hong Kong but retained its original Chinese name.
 In 2012 the entire EMI Group was broken up and sold to various companies.
 Pathé Hong Kong was absorbed into Universal Music Hong Kong, a division of Universal Music Asia-Pacific.